 Peterson also wants to let veterans know there are still people in the world who care about them and understand the sacrifices they’ve had to make to fight for their country even when life seems hopeless.
 He has not only gone through his hard journey of substance abuse and PTSD but he’s come out of it and helped other veterans and civilians get their lives back on track.
 He will continue to fight for his sobriety and those who ask for help.

 Substance Abuse Among Veterans

 Getting hurt or seeing the horrific elements of war can damage the body and mind.
 It makes people seek other ways of easing the torment they are experiencing every day.
 For some, this means turning to alcohol and drugs to cope.
 However, this can escalate to where they can’t stop taking their drug of choice until it becomes a disease.

 According to the National Center for PTSD, about 27% of veterans in VA care who have PTSD also suffer from a substance use disorder.
 It can also be said that 1 out of 4 veterans diagnosed with PTSD can also suffer from some substance use disorder.
 It’s because those with PTSD often seek drugs or alcohol to soothe the pain or frustration with their PTSD.
-They might think that numbing themselves is the only answer, which can lead to becoming addicted to these drugs.
+They might think that numbing themselves is the only answer, leading to becoming addicted to these drugs.

 People can’t overcome their substance abuse without maintaining their PTSD and any other mental health issues they might have.
-However, ABTRS is dedicated in helping veterans by treating PTSD and their substance use disorder simultaneously.
+However, ABTRS is dedicated to helping veterans by treating PTSD and their substance use disorder simultaneously.

-There’s always hope for veterans dealing with substance abuse or other mental health disorders after coming back to civilian life.
+There’s always hope for veterans dealing with substance abuse or other mental health disorders after returning to civilian life.
 Veterans don’t have to suffer alone or think there’s no hope for them to regain the life they once had.
 There’s always a way to fight through this disease by asking for professional help.
 No one should give up the fight because ABTRS is here to help veterans and others get sober once more.